Strawberry Daiquiri with Basil Simple Syrup

 - Blackberry – my friend Leslie makes an amazing Mint Julep with Blackberry Simple Syrup!

-- Lavender – my friend Lauren makes killer Lavender Grapefruit Mimosas with Lavender Simple Syrup!
+- Lavender – my friend Lauren makes awesome Lavender Grapefruit Mimosas with Lavender Simple Syrup!

 - Black Peppercorns